 If the unit establishes that a breach occurred, they advise the landlord or tenant on the available options to comply with the law.
 This is meant to help the tenant and landlord identify the problem at hand and solve it amicably.

 If their recommended advice on compliance is not followed, the files are forwarded to the Enforcement Unit Investigator, who gathers evidence that can be used to prosecute the case in an Ontario Court of Justice.

 When a tenant wants to stop illegal entry, they can launch a complaint with the Landlord and Tenant Board.
 The Board evaluates the situation and tries to put it to rest.
 For example, if the Board establishes that the landlord had tried to enter a rental unit illegally, they could be ordered to pay a fine.
 If the tenant is found to have infringed on the landlord’s rights, penalties will also be instituted.

-If you have a rental property, it is important to understand how to go about cases such as when a tenant is not giving access when it is needed.
+If you have a rental property, it is important to understand how to go about cases such as when a tenant is not given access when it is needed.
 This post demonstrated that it is prudent to ensure that you operate within the provided legal framework.
-This means ensuring you give notice that states the reason for seeking entry into a tenant’s premise in the proper time frame.
+This means ensuring you give notice that states the reason for seeking entry into a tenant’s premises in the proper time frame.

 Does a landlord need permission to enter a rental property?
 The answer to this question is no. What is required from the landlord is a notification sent to the tenant about the targeted inspection or an inspection within 24 hours.

-In the light of the possible confrontations, it is important that the landlord takes forethought about the problems that might be anticipated.
+In light of the possible confrontations, it is important that the landlord takes forethought about the problems that might be anticipated.
 Then, they should employ the following best practices when dealing with tenants: